 Comments on SEC Proposed Rule - Money Market Fund Reform

-categories: Americas, Risk Management, RMA, Fixed Income, Multi-Asset Class, Research Paper, FINGER Christopher
+categories: Americas, Risk Management, RMA, Fixed Income, Multi-Asset Class, Research Paper, FINGER Christopher, general

 The SEC Proposed Rule, released in June 2013, presents two alternatives for addressing the dynamics that can lead to run-like behavior in Money Market Funds.
 In addition, the Proposed Rule introduces a richer set of stress testing guidelines than those required at present.
 We offer some thoughts and comment mostly on these guidelines.
 The main points of our comments are: